ronan-develop/BilemO/readme.md

 ```bash
 symfony serve -d
 ```
-9. Read documentation
+## Documentation

 ```txt
 https://127.0.0.1:8000/api/doc
 ```
-10. Generate a token with login_check route
+Generate a token on login_check route to use app